-When the humidity in your home is too much to bare, what do you do?
+When the humidity in your home is too much to bear, what do you do?
 If you have a leak in your roof or an appliance is faulty, you fix the problem from its source.
 But if you can’t fix the problem, mold starts growing and will turn your home into a fungi nightmare.
-When dealing with such a problem, you might ask yourself: does a dehumidifier remove mold?
-Let’s find out below.
+When dealing with such a problem, you might ask yourself: does a dehumidifier kill mold?

 Removing all mold spores from your home is nearly impossible.
 Mold stays “dormant” in the air or on surfaces even when there’s no excess moisture to help it grow.
 If the humidity in a room increases, mold will start growing in patches on walls, clothes, and more.
 So, to answer your question, dehumidifiers do NOT kill mold, but they do prevent it by reducing humidity.